Jared-Godar/pmi-acp/01_agile_principles_and_methodologies.md

    - Adapt if necessary
 4. Sprint Retrospective
    - What went well
-   - What didnt go well
+   - What didn't go well
    - Actions to take to improve

 Inspect and adapt throughout process